RaghavaAlajangi/DCscope/docs/index.rst

 |

-DCscope is a user interface for data analysis in deformability cytometry (DC).
+DCscope (formerly Shape-Out) is a user interface for data analysis in deformability cytometry (DC).
 This is the documentation of DCscope version |release|.

 .. rtd_pdf::